Special Visitation Teams

 Helping Hands for Our Seniors

 Jim Clementson and Gordon Landon

 Village’s Helping Hands Ministry is here to serve widows, seniors, and Villagers with physical challenges.
 Some need help with chores that require standing on a ladder or step stool to change light bulbs or replace batteries in smoke detectors.
 Some need help with yard work or leaking faucets.
-Serving in groups of two or more, volunteer teams will respond to work orders submitted online at our church’s website or emailed to Jim Clementson at [email protected]
+Serving in groups of two or more, volunteer teams will respond to work orders submitted online or emailed to Jim Clementson at [email protected]

 Technical Support for the Elderly

 Are you a senior without family members nearby who are skilled in answering your phone, computer, or printer questions?
 This team would love to drop by and help diagnose your technical challenges.
 For help, see the website form or email Jim Clementson at [email protected]

 This is another ministry where you can participate from inside your home or in periodic gatherings.
 This newly-formed ministry comes from the desire of Jackie Revilla to use the “love of making” through knit and crochet to bring hope and encouragement to the homebound, the ill, farm workers, or someone undergoing chemotherapy who could use a shawl of love around their shoulders.
 Perhaps we can knit or crochet for the homeless and distribute through Portland Rescue Mission.